 You can complete a major or a minor in Sociology and Anthropology, a minor in Social Work, or combine your B.A. with an M.A. in Sociology or Criminology and Justice.
 These graduate-level studies allow you to further develop specialized knowledge for your career, or prepare for advanced study in related doctoral programs.

 We offer coursework in the areas of Sociological Theory, Research Methodologies, Statistics, Social Inequalities (Race & Ethnicity, Gender, Sexuality, and Class), Social Movements, and Crime.
 Our faculty is devoted to students and maintains active research agendas.

 St. John Hall, Room 444D

-The Anthropology minor requires the completion of 18 credits in Anthropology course offerings, including the following:
+The Anthropology minor requires the completion of 15 credits, including the following:

-The Sociology minor requires the completion of 18 credits of Sociology coursework, including SOC 1000C Introduction to Sociology and 12 elective credits in Sociology.
+The Sociology minor requires the completion of 15 credits, including SOC 1000C Introduction to Sociology and 12 elective credits in Sociology.

-The Social Work minor requires the completion of 18 credits in Sociology coursework, including the following:
+The Social Work minor requires the completion of 15 credits, including the following:

 Under advisement, Human Services courses may apply to the Social Work minor.
 However, all Human Services students must take SOC 1030.